Towards Generalization of Graph Neural Networks for AC Optimal Power Flow: Abstract

 \section{Abstract}

-AC Optimal Power Flow (ACOPF) is computationally expensive for large-scale power systems, with conventional solvers requiring prohibitive solution times.
-Machine learning approaches offer computational speedups but struggle with scalability and topology adaptability without expensive retraining.
-To enable scalability across grid sizes and adaptability to topology changes, we propose a Hybrid Heterogeneous Message Passing Neural Network (HH-MPNN).
-HH-MPNN models buses, generators, loads, shunts, transmission lines and transformers as distinct node or edge types, combined with a scalable transformer model for handling long-range dependencies.
-On grids from 14 to 2,000 buses, HH-MPNN achieves \textless1\% optimality gap on default topologies.
-Applied zero-shot to thousands of unseen topologies, HH-MPNN achieves \textless3\% optimality gap despite training only on default topologies.
-Pre-training on smaller grids also improves results on a larger grid.
-Computational speedups reach 1,000$\times$ to 10,000$\times$ compared to interior point solvers.
-These results advance practical, generalizable machine learning for real-time power system operations.
+AC Optimal Power Flow (ACOPF) is computationally intensive for large-scale grids, often requiring prohibitive solution times with conventional solvers.
+Machine learning offers significant speedups, but existing models struggle with scalability and topology flexibility.
+To address these challenges, we propose a Hybrid Heterogeneous Message Passing Neural Network (HH-MPNN) that integrates a heterogeneous graph neural network (GNN) with a scalable transformer and physics-informed positional encodings.
+Our architecture explicitly models distinct power system components to capture local features while using global attention for long-range dependencies.
+Evaluated on diverse benchmarks including PGLearn and GridFM-DataKit datasets, HH-MPNN achieves \textless1\% optimality gap on default topologies across grid sizes from 14 to 2,000 buses.
+For N-1 contingencies, our approach demonstrates zero-shot N-1 generalization with \textless3\% optimality gap on several test cases despite training only on default topologies.
+We further develop an approach that ensures robust N-1 generalization to high-impact contingencies through targeted augmentation of the training data, showing that exhaustive simulation is unnecessary for topologically flexible models.
+Finally, size generalization experiments demonstrate that pre-training on small grids significantly improves performance on large-scale systems.
+Achieving computational speedups of up to 5,000 times compared to interior point solvers, these results advance practical, generalizable machine learning for real-time power system operations.